Courtyard view of our riad palace in Fez

 Morocco!
-It was never a place I’d thought much about, but since living in Spain, it’s been at the top of my bucket list.
+It was never a place I’d thought much about, but since moving to Spain, it had been at the top of my bucket list.
 Not only is it super close geographically — and therefore, relatively inexpensive — but its cultural history has long been intertwined with Spain’s.
 I finally got the chance to visit!
 I highly recommend it, so here are a few things you should know before visiting Morocco.

 1. Be aware of the laws and customs